gandrein/coding_styles/README.md

 * Use internal linkage for code that does not need to be referenced elsewhere!
   * Place such code in in an unnamed namespace or declare them `static`.
+    *   Preferably use unnamed/anonymous namespace

 ##### Nonmember, Static Member, and Global Functions

-* Prefer placing nonmember functions in a namespace.
+* Prefer placing non-member functions in a namespace.
 * Don't use completely global functions ([see amendments](#amendments) TODO).
 * Prefer grouping functions with a namespace instead of using a class as if it were a namespace.
 * Static methods of a class should generally be closely related to instances of the class or the class's static data.